 Origin: San Francisco, California

-‘Faithful’ was bonded to another non-releasable pair of Bald Eagle named ‘Peace’ and they both lived in a large private aviary at the American Eagle Foundation.
+‘Faithful’ was bonded to another non-releasable Bald Eagle named ‘Peace’ and they both lived in a large private aviary at the American Eagle Foundation.
 They hatched and raised numerous young as a part of the AEF’s Captive Breeding and Hacking programs.

 Unfortunately, Peace passed away in 2016.
 Faithful was moved to Pick-a-Mate to reside with our other non-releasable Bald Eagles.

 This pair was already bonded when they were transferred to the American Eagle Foundation from the San Francisco Zoo in 2007.
 In a ceremony honoring fallen soldiers, these two Eagles, along with three other non-releasable Bald Eagle breeding pairs were named by the families of these brave soldiers.